geminilabs/site-reviews-v2/readme.txt

 You can pin your best reviews so that they are always shown first, require approval before new review submissions are published, require visitors to be logged-in in order to write a review, send custom notifications on a new submission, and more.
 The plugin provides both widgets and shortcodes along with full shortcode documentation.

-Add-ons will be released shortly that allow you to sync your TripAdvisor and Yelp reviews in order to display them locally on your own website.
+Add-ons are being developed that will allow you to sync your TripAdvisor and Yelp reviews in order to display them locally on your website.

+support for custom review categories, webhook notifications, paginated reviews,

-The plugin [roadmap](https://github.com/geminilabs/site-reviews/blob/develop/ROADMAP.md) defines the upcoming features which include support for custom review categories, webhook notifications, paginated reviews, allowing visitors to up/down vote submitted reviews, reviewer avatars, percentage/fraction ratings, and more.
+The plugin [roadmap](https://github.com/geminilabs/site-reviews/blob/develop/ROADMAP.md) includes upcoming features which include allowing visitors to up/down vote submitted reviews, reviewer avatars, percentage/fraction ratings, and more.

 Follow plugin development on github at: https://github.com/geminilabs/site-reviews/

 = Current Features =

+* [new] Helper functions to easily access review meta
 * [new] MCE shortcode button dropdown
 * [new] Review avatars (gravatar.com)
 * [new] Review categories